JamesPaynter/PyGRB/docs/source/user/sampling.rst

 For :math:`{\gamma}`-ray bursts which are completely resolved in `tte` data, it is possible to analyse the counts at each detector.
 However, since `PyGRB`'s main focus is the analysis of `discsc` data (prebinned), which is summed over the triggered detectors, this has not yet been implemented.
-It is entirely possible to run the program independently over each triggered detector.
+It is entirely possible to run the program independently over each triggered detector for `tte` data.
 But there is not yet a unified joint-likelihood framework which will consider a single radiation field across these detectors.